Harvard Selfie. (She doesn’t even go here!)

 I like how pure of a meritocracy Korea seems.
 A poor person can rise to enjoy a much higher status in society, solely based on their studies.
 I wish that happened in America.
 But Korean students waste their entire lives (and an enormous amount of money) studying for this test– no hobbies, no travels, no fun.
 I don’t like that.

 I’d be interested to see how this translates to their workforce and economy.
 My brother mentions how technologically savvy and advanced the Koreans are in his recap of his trip there, but they’re certainly not ahead of America.
 I’m not sure where to find the best evaluation for comparing the two.

 Anyway, that’s my Korea recap, at least until I get to chapter nine.

 In other news, I found this list of words every high school graduate should know.
 I’m embarrassed to admit I need to look up a few!

 I also devoured this article about East Palo Alto (where I used to live).
-I loved learning the local history, but in all honesty, it broke my heart.
-Us humans have been so rotten to each other over the years, especially to Hispanics and African Americans.
-And now it looks like the long time minorities are about to be forced out of EPA, because all the tech companies are vying for the property.
+I loved learning the local history, but in all honesty, it was a little upsetting.
+Now it looks like the long time minorities are about to be forced out of EPA, because all the tech companies are vying for the property.
 I hope that is not the case.
-The community needs to rally together and fight hard to keep it from happening.
+Real estate in Palo Alto is insanely expensive, and it’s affecting the culture in bizarre ways.

 I also googled how much money exists in the entire world , because why not?
-And because I get sick of people trying to impress and control each other with money and somehow this bit of information alleviates that annoyance for me.
-It can’t be particularly accurate, because….. internet, but the good people from this website seem to have taken a decent stab at it.
+And because I get annoyed with people trying to impress and control each other with money.
+Somehow this bit of information alleviates that annoyance for me.
+It can’t be particularly accurate, because internet, but the good people from this website seem to have taken a decent stab at it.

 Next week I head to Boston for a conference about ed tech at Harvard.
 I’m excited but I get cold just thinking about it!